yjh0410/PyTorch_YOLO-Family/README.md

 - Train YOLO with 4x schedule(48 epoch.), rather than 150 even more epochs.

 # Weights
-You can download all weights including my DarkNet-53, CSPDarkNet-53 and YOLO weights from the following links.
+You can download all weights including my DarkNet-53, CSPDarkNet-53, MAE-ViT and YOLO weights from the following links.

 ## Google Drive
 Link: Hold on ...